flamebyrd/makesite/README.md

 The appearance and layout of the archive are controlled by the theme.
 The theme is defined by files within a subfolder of the [theme directory](theme).

 Three themes are provided by default:
-* default: A theme which displays the same metadata as AO3 does in the index.
+* default: A theme which displays the same metadata as AO3 does in the index, with top/bottom navigation.
 It applies the same settings to all pages.
+It includes a light/dark theme switcher.
-* minimal: A simple theme which displays limited metadata and no work summaries.
+* minimal: A simple theme which displays limited metadata and no work summaries, with no top navigation and simplified bottom navigatino.
 It applies the same settings to all pages.
 * modular: A customisable theme which applies different themes to different parts of the archive.

-To change the theme, change the line ```["theme"]: "default"``` in *params.json*, eg if you wish to use the modular theme, change the line to ```["theme"]: "modular"```.
+To change the theme, change the line ```["theme"]: "default"``` in *params.json*, e.g. if you wish to use the minimal theme, change the line to ```["theme"]: "minimal"```.

 ### Creating your own theme

 First, create a copy of whichever default theme is closest to what you want, and rename the folder to something descriptive, like *my_theme*.
 Then change the relevant line of *params.json* eg to ```["theme"]: "my_theme"```.

 Each theme folder has two relevant subfolders:
+  - **static**: This folder is copied to the /static directory of the site.
       - **css**: CSS files defining the colours and fonts.
+      - **js**: Javascript files for front-end features.
   - **templates**: Jinja2 files defining the layout, structure and label text.

-#### CSS
+#### Styles

-The two files in the *css* folder are *style.css*, which defines the light theme, and *style-dark.css*, which defines the dark theme.
+The two files in the *static/css* folder are *style.css*, which defines the light theme, and *style-dark.css*, which defines the dark theme.

 If you're not familiar with CSS, there are many tutorials online.